 “Director” means the director of the planning, building and environmental services department or the director’s designee.

-“Fire” or “Fire disaster” means the 2017 Napa Fire Complex, the 2018 Steele Fire, or the 2020 LNU Lightning Complex Fire and natural occurrences related to or caused by the fires.
+“Fire” or “Fire disaster” means the 2017 Napa Fire Complex, the 2018 Steele Fire, the 2020 LNU Lightning Complex Fire or the 2020 Glass Fire and natural occurrences related to or caused by the fires.

-“Fire-damaged property” means land within the burn area of the 2017 Napa Fire Complex, the 2018 Steele Fire, the 2020 LNU Lightning Complex Fire or property on which a structure was declared by the director to be unsafe to use or occupy, as a result of the fire disaster.
+“Fire-damaged property” means land within the burn area of the 2017 Napa Fire Complex, the 2018 Steele Fire, the 2020 LNU Lightning Complex Fire, the 2020 Glass Fire or property on which a structure was declared by the director to be unsafe to use or occupy, as a result of the fire disaster.

 “Fire-damaged structure” means a structure that was declared by the director to be unsafe to use or occupy, as a result of the Fire disaster.

+“Fire-damaged vineyard” means only that area of a vineyard land or the individual vines that were either destroyed or directly damaged as a result of the fire.

 “Major ridgeline” or “Minor ridgeline” shall have the same definition as contained in Section 18.106.020 (Definitions).